-Having hardware support capabilities like a camera and microphone in your Windows 10 lets you make Skype video calls, record videos, and do more.
-Many third-party apps like Facebook Messenger and other services require access to the camera or microphone for enabling their special features.
+Having hardware support capabilities like a camera and microphone in your Windows 11/10 lets you make Skype video calls, record videos, and do more.
+Many third-party apps like Facebook Messenger and other services require access to the camera or microphone to enable their special features.
 However, sometimes, when someone tries to video chat with a friend on Facebook, they end up seeing an error message on their screen –

 An error occurred when trying to get access to Camera and/or Microphone: Hardware Access Error.

-Facebook then deliberately attempts to bring the customer to a support page, suggesting some basic troubleshooting tips like making sure no other apps are running in the background, checking Internet connection, restart browser and computer, and others.
+Facebook then deliberately attempts to bring the customer to a support page, suggesting some basic troubleshooting tips like making sure no other apps are running in the background, checking Internet connection, restarting the browser and computer, and others.

 This is not a problem with Microsoft’s very own app – Skype.
 It works just fine!
 If you are facing this issue, this guide will help you tide over the problem.

 If an error occurred when trying to get access to the Camera and/or Microphone – Hardware Access Error – when using Facebook Messenger in Windows 11/10, then read on.

 - Change Registry Entries

 This can be configured from any account.